 “I’ll be sure to remember what you said about ____, it opened up my eyes to that possibility.”

 The sense of importance someone feels when their points are positively validated encourages them to reciprocate.
 They will feel a need to remember what you’ve said and analyze what they can take away from your own contributions to the conversation.

 Summarizing what you’ve heard from the people you’re in conversation with also serves to give meaning to the conversation.
-Rather than jumping from topic to topic and ending the dialogue without summary, you’ll do the job of structuring the contents of your talk.
-It will make the conversation easier to remember in their mind as they’ll be saved the work of organizing its contents.
+Rather than jumping from topic to topic and ending the dialogue without a summary, you’ll do the job of organizing the contents of your talk.
+It will make the conversation easier to remember in their mind as they’ll be saved the work of navigating its contents.

 Ask About Future Plans